zircon-tech/cloud-ops-docs/docs/cloud-operations/customer-presentation.md

 Founded in 2016, ZirconTech emerged from a simple belief: enterprises deserve cloud partners who combine deep technical expertise with clear communication and predictable delivery.
 What started as a focused blockchain practice has evolved into a comprehensive AWS Advanced Partner helping organizations transform through cloud operations, generative AI, and Web3 technologies.

 Based in Montevideo, Uruguay at 8 de Octubre 2956, we serve clients across the Americas and Europe with a remote-first delivery model that prioritizes collaboration through overlapping time zones and responsive communication.
+Our team of over 50 technology professionals brings diverse expertise across cloud architecture, AI/ML, DevOps, and software engineering.

 ## What Sets Us Apart